SPRINT Guide – everything you need to know about the Programme

 After the deadline, applications will be sent for assessment.
 All applications are assessed on individual merit and are assessed against the same set of scoring criteria.

-Where the value of the project is less than £50,001, the application is reviewed and assessed by a panel of SPRINT Innovation Advisers.
+Where the value of the SPRINT funding is up to £50,000, the application is reviewed and assessed by a panel of SPRINT Innovation Advisers.
 Within two weeks of submitting your application you may receive questions from the panel seeking further clarification on you application.
 A final application review will be held within 3 weeks of submitting your application.
 Your SPRINT Innovation Adviser will keep you informed of your application progress throughout the review.

-Where the value of the project is greater then £50,001, the draft application is first reviewed by a panel of SPRINT Innovation Advisers and within two weeks of submitting your application you will receive questions from the panel seeking further clarification on your application.
-Answers to these questions should be incorporated into a final version of your application and re-submitted within one week.
-This revised application is then reviewed and assessed by a panel of independent assessors drawn from business and academia.
-You may be asked to attend, via telecon, part of the application review meeting to answer directly any further questions the panel may have.
-We seek to complete the review process within one month of receiving your application.
+Where the value of the SPRINT funding is greater than £50,000, a draft application is first reviewed by a panel of SPRINT Innovation Advisers and within two weeks of submitting your application you will receive questions and feedback from the panel seeking further clarification on your application.
+Answers to these questions and feedback should then be incorporated into a final version of your application and re-submitted within one week.
+This final application is reviewed and assessed by a panel of independent assessors drawn from business and academia.
+You may be asked to attend, via video conference, part of the application review meeting to answer directly any further questions the panel may have.
+We seek to complete the review process within one month of receiving your draft application.
 Your SPRINT Innovation Adviser will keep you informed of you application progress throughout the review.